dfellis/weibayes/readme.md

 # *weibayes* - A Weibull-Bayes Eta Calculator

 A simple tool that takes 2 arguments from the command line and produces an eta value for the given Weibull failure data.
-Does not currently support censored data.
+Censored times indicated with a '+' character at the end.
+See the ``test`` files for an example of the input format.

 ## Installation